haleylauren24/DuganFinal-/README.md

 The csv file contains the fragmentation data for WT and Sirt5 KO proteins and shows the differences in post-translational modifications in the modifed sequence column.
-In this code, an interface will prompt the user to enter the number of custom experimental conditions (2), WT and KO, and the code creates a tabular statistical report that includes the average peak area, standard deviation, and coefficient of variation.
+In this code, an interface will prompt the user to enter the number of custom experimental conditions* (2), WT and KO, and the code creates a tabular statistical report that includes the average peak area, standard deviation, and coefficient of variation.

+*The two experimental conditions will always be KO and WT

+DuganFinal.py is formatted for Jupyter notebook, while AveragePeakArea.py is formatted with a sys argument to be run in command line.
+The arguments are as follows:
+>> AveragePeakArea.py
+>> Dugan_MSdata.csv
+>> KO
+>> WT